benlew3/World_Weather_Analysis/README.md

 #### Vacation Map
 ![](Weather_Database/WeatherPy_vacation_map.png)

-From the vacation map, the island of Mauritius was chosen as the preferred travel destination.
-Four cities where chosen to visit on vacation.
-The Google Maps based driving route, map with pop-up markers for additional information, and map designating the four cities (with no additional pop-ups) were generated.
+From the vacation map, Brazil seemed like a fine location for a vacation.
+In Brazil, four cities where chosen to visit.  we used Google Maps to pick a driving route, map with pop-up markers for additional information, which includes hotel information, and map designating the four cities (with no additional pop-ups) were generated.

 #### Mauritius Travel Itinerary
 ![](Vacation_Itinerary/WeatherPy_travel_df.PNG)